aaltonewmedia/physcomp.newmedia.dog/content/2025/veronika-valtonen/week-2/index.md

 https://www.youtube.com/watch?v=qRp8oorWgjg&t=51s

+This project is a futuristic take on a classic (archaic, even) game of tic tac toe with new tactics.
+In this game, two players complete against eachother by toggling switches to trigger LEDs, aiming to win by connecting three lights in a row.
+In Cai’s version, a new rule is introduced, as a player can also spend their turn by undoing the previous move of their opponent (made possible by the switch).

-This project is an elegant take on a classic (archaic, even) game with new game tactics.
-As much as the beauty of this game may lie on its simple mechanism, I think half of the enjoyment is also due to its refined design and choice of materials.
-Almost architectural in its form, I think Cai’s project is particularly interesting through its sculptural approach to electronics, which is something I may also wish to explore in my final project during this course.
+As much as the beauty of this game may lie on the simplicity of its idea, I think half of the enjoyment is also due to its refined design and choice of materials.
+Adorned by a sleek metal cover, rounded casing and pastel-hued LEDs, the retro-futurist design of the object evokes a feeling of a lost future artefact.

+Henceforth, I think Cai’s project is particularly succesful from the point of view of its narrative, which is why I was drawn to study it further.
+It engages a storyworld through the gameplay and the visual aesthetics of the controller itself, intelligently interpreting material cues and cultural affordances, which is something I may also wish to explore in my final project during this course.

 #### Assignment 2